Exceptional Needs Unit

 Eligibility for ENU support

-- needs to be at risk or be a risk to others, and
+- a person and/or their family must be at risk or be a risk to others

 Eligibility for an ENU service cannot be described simply by a single set of statements or by a single set of circumstances or conditions.
 Each person and family’s eligibility is based on interconnected factors, and the careful consideration of a person and family’s issues and circumstances.